Swastik-Chakravorty/100-days-of-code/log.md

 **Today's Progress**: Solved some problems with class in C++, CS50 week 4 filter (easy) and learned functions in Java

 **Thoughts**: Today I solved some problems with class in C++, CS50 week 4 filter (easy) and learned functions in Java.
-I drank 2.5 liters of water but couldn't exercise, couldn't go for walks due to rain whole day, or read a book.
+I drank 2.5 liters of water but couldn't exercise, couldn't go for walks or read a book.

 **Link(s) to work**: [Java functions](https://github.com/Swastik-Chakravorty/Java/tree/master/Functions)

+### Day 16: Thursday, July 6, 2023

+**Today's Progress**: Learned and solved problems with arrays in Java

+**Thoughts**: Today I learned and solved problems with arrays in Java.
+I drank 2 liters of water but couldn't exercise, couldn't go for walks or read a book.

+**Link(s) to work**: [Java arrays](https://github.com/Swastik-Chakravorty/Java/tree/master/Arrays)